python/cpython/Doc/library/html.parser.rst

    Return the text of the most recently opened start tag.
-This should not normally be needed for structured processing, but may be useful in dealing with HTML "as deployed" or for re-generating input with minimal changes (whitespace between attributes can be preserved, etc.).
+This should not normally be needed for structured processing, but may be useful in dealing with HTML "as deployed" or for re-generating input with minimal changes (:term:`whitespace` between attributes can be preserved, etc.).